fingerskier/manthra/README.md

 The rule of heaven: thy will be done.
 The rule of hell: my will be done.
   C.S.
 Lewis

 The Scriptures are shallow enough for a babe to come and drink without fear of drowning and deep enough for theologians to swim in without ever touching the bottom.
   St. Jerome

-Eve is oft maligned alone for giving Adam the apple, but really is was a bad pear.
+Eve is oft maligned alone for giving Adam the apple, but really is was a bad peair.

 Hypocrites do the devil's drudgery in Christ's livery.